 - Images of the planets, enlarged if necessary

 - Christmas lights

 What to do:

-Use the illuminating paper to cut lots and lots of stars in different sizes.
-This also can be done a few days before display day.
-Laminate them.
-Wrap the silver wrapping paper (or blue if you prefer) around a frame attached to the display board and staple it in place.
-I used the dolphins
+- Use the illuminating paper to cut lots and lots of stars in different sizes.
+This can be done way before the display day.
+Laminate them, you will not regret it.
+Not only does it looks much better they are much sturdier that way and can be used over and over again.
+Wrap the silver or blue wrapping paper to the board and staple it in place.